Space Launch System: Construction of core stage

 The first SLS, for Artemis I, launched an Orion spacecraft into a lunar orbit on a test flight in fall 2022, and NASA and Boeing are constructing the next three rockets for Artemis II, Artemis III, and Artemis IV.
 Boeing stated in July 2021 that while the COVID-19 pandemic had affected their suppliers and schedules, such as delaying parts needed for hydraulics, they would still be able to provide the Artemis II SLS core stage per NASA's schedule, with months to spare.
 The spray-on foam insulation process for Artemis II was automated for most sections of the core stage, saving 12 days in the schedule.
 The Artemis II forward skirt, the foremost component of the core stage, was affixed on the liquid oxygen tank in late May 2021.
-By 25 September 2023 the core stage was functionally complete, as all sections were assembled and the four RS-25 engines had been installed.
+By September 25, 2023, the core stage was functionally complete, as all sections were assembled and the four RS-25 engines had been installed.
 The complete core stage was set to ship to NASA in late fall 2023, eight months later than was predicted originally.
 The complete core stage was delivered in July 2024.
 For Artemis III, assembly of elements of the thrust structure began at Michoud Assembly Facility in early 2021.
 By August 2025, the thrust structure was completed and moved to storage in the Vehicle Assembly Building at Kennedy, to await the rest of the stage's arrival in mid-2026.
 The liquid hydrogen tank for Artemis III was originally planned to be the Artemis I tank, but it was set aside as the welds were found to be faulty.
 Repair techniques were developed, and the tank re-entered production and will be proof tested for strength, for use on Artemis III.

-Construction of EUS for Block 1B

-As of July 2021, Boeing is also preparing to begin construction of the Exploration Upper Stage (EUS), which is planned to be used on Artemis IV.